IDA-RE-things/IDA-RE-things/README.md

 - other autoelectronics

 ### Microcontrollers:
-- reversing of `AVR`- and `i8051`- based MCU firmawares
+- reversing of `AVR`- and `i8051`- based MCU firmwares
 - improvemet of IDA plugins for it, etc.
 - reversing/extending of proprietary commercial tools for it.
-To mprove functionality.
+To improve functionality.

 ### Internet:
 - Reversing of proprietary `MS Exchange ESE/EDB` engine and database data formats, to work with email-databases (commercial work, 2004-2006).